vidispine/hull/hull/README.md

                 tag: 1.14.2
               ports:
                 http: # unique key per container here too.
 All key-value structures
-                      # which are array in the K8S objects are converted to arrays
+                      # which are finally arrays in the K8S objects are converted to
-                      # on rendering the chart.
+                      # arrays on rendering the chart.
                   containerPort: 80
 ```
 Note that RBAC was disabled to no produce